|Trim Size / Pages||9 x 6 in / 336|

-Jane Austen and Dorothy Wordsworth were born just four years apart, in a world torn between heady revolutionary ideas and fierce conservatism, but their lives have never been examined together before.
-They both lived in Georgian England, navigated strict social conventions and new ideals, and they were both influenced by Dorothy’s brother, the Romantic poet William Wordsworth, and his coterie.
-They were both supremely talented writers yet often lacked the necessary peace of mind in their search for self-expression.
+The lives of Dorothy Wordsworth and Jane Austen have never been examined together before.
+Born just four years apart, they came from the same class of landed gentry with clergymen for fathers (who both died young); with friends, family and many interests in common.
+Living in Georgian England, they navigated strict social conventions and new ideals, and were influenced by Dorothy’s brother, the Romantic poet William Wordsworth, and his coterie.
+They were supremely talented writers yet often lacked the necessary peace of mind in their search for self-expression.
 Neither ever married.

 Though neither path would bring lasting fulfillment and independence, both women’s mark on literary culture is undeniable.
-In this probing book, Marian Veevers discovers a crucial missing piece to the puzzle of Dorothy and William’s relationship and addresses enduring myths surrounding the one man who seems to have stolen Jane’s heart, only to break it . . .
+This probing book reveals a crucial missing piece to the puzzle of Dorothy and William’s relationship and addresses enduring myths surrounding the one man who seems to have stolen Jane’s heart, only to break it . . .

 Marian Veevers lives in the Lake District, just five miles from Grasmere, and works for the Wordsworth Trust.
 She lectures on Dorothy Wordsworth for the Wordsworth Trust and is the author of several novels set in Georgian England under the pseudonym Anna Dean, including Bellfield Hall and A Gentleman of Fortune.

 "An intelligent and sometimes searing portrait of two pivotal women in English literature.
 Veevers’s writing flows effortlessly and sustains interest by moving back and forth between the two women."
 Publishers Weekly